 As for the education of translation it is determined that ‘A clear lesson to be learnt from translation studies is that the teaching and assessment of translation need to be based on a far wider range of criteria than those involved in simply labelling individual lexical and grammatical items as right or wrong.
 The world is getting smaller and smaller into a village with the effect of mess-media.
 The interrelations of the nations, countries and people have never been so intensive a long with the history as in our era.
 The free movement of goods and money, the international companies, investing and merchandising all over the world, the very intensive educational and cultural activities and interaction of the communities caused a new term occurred ―Globalization‖.
 In the village there is just one language that people use for communication but in the world numerous.
 As a result of globalization interrelations among people have become so immense that any level of communication is almost has become unavoidable.
 This situation needs cognition, language and culture for miscommunication not to occur.

 As translation is one of the ways of international communication, the importance of translation and education of it becomes rather clear.
 In teaching translation, just teaching two languages doesn‘t confront the requirements of the globalized world any more.
 So we need some new paradigms for this phenomenon.
-Intercultural communicative competence of an interpreter – is the ability to cognate, recognize, understand and interpret his own and another picture of the world in their interaction with the aim of ensuring quality transformation the source text into target language text (Tareva, 1476).
-Intercultural communicative competence as a concept of theory, practice and didactics of translation is the reality of today (Tareva, 1474).
+Intercultural communicative competence of an interpreter – is the ability to cognate, recognize, understand and interpret his own and another picture of the world in their interaction with the aim of ensuring quality transformation the source text into target language text.
+Intercultural communicative competence as a concept of theory, practice and didactics of translation is the reality of today.
 Thus, according to culture-centered approach, teaching translation necessitates acquisition of both real cultural and cognitive semantic facts of another cultural community.
 Hornby offers a new term the cultural turn‘ in this filed including the move from translation as text to translation as culture and politics translation (Hornby,1990)

 From these points of views it is generally known that trainees of translations departments express dissatisfaction with the translation classes they attend in their faculties.
 This alarming observation raised the following questions; ‘Does the problem lie with those teaching the curricula?, Have they been properly taught?, Have they been adequately trained?, Are there some defects in the translation programs in these departments?’
 There is a concise survey of changing notions of equivalence, faithfulness, the importance of context and function, the need to adopt appropriate translation strategies for different types of text, and of translation as the locus for cultural interaction and the exchange of cultural capital between and within cultures.
 To overcome the problems in this area the contributions talk about the challenges and solutions in a translation and interpreting classroom by combining theory and practice, hence allowing for implementation of the different methods in real-life situations.
 Thus, in teaching translation taking cognition of students and socio cultural background of the target language into account gets great importance.
 As for our first object, students should be investigated from some angles.
 We believe that investigating the attitudes of the undergraduate students towards three basic elements in the translation programs and exploring the students' understanding of the theoretical aspects of translation and their personal efforts to develop their translation skills can be achieved by exploring along six axes as follows: